Departmental Mission and Goals for Student Learning:

 Annual majors/minors meeting

-Every retreat, the Department will review data from the National Survey of Student Engagement to help assess campus-wide commitment to writing as well as campus-wide engagement in extracurricular literary activities.
+Every retreat, the Department reviews data from the National Survey of Student Engagement to help assess campus-wide commitment to writing as well as campus-wide engagement in extracurricular literary activities.

 The Department chair will collect and record from the Department and other sources (career services; alumni affairs) any information on postgraduate accomplishments of our majors.